enemyzero2/swarm_email/README.md

 1. Clone the repository: `git clone https://github.com/enemyzero2/swarm_email.git` 🐙
 2. Navigate to the project directory: `cd swarm_email` 📂
 3. Install the dependencies: `pip install -r requirements.txt` 📦
+4. set your own SMTP,POP3 and OPENAI_API_KEY in the config.py !

 ## 🛠️ Usage Instructions

 1. Run the application: `python app.py` 🚀
+2. Or you can use the github Action!
-2. Follow the prompts to send your emails with ease! 📧
+3. Follow the prompts to send your emails with ease! 📧

 ## 🤝 Contributing Guidelines